jmcollin78/versatile_thermostat/README.md

 and of course, configure the VTherm's self-regulation mode in **Expert** mode.
 All VTherms in Expert mode will use these same settings.

 For the changes to be taken into account, you must either **completely restart Home Assistant** or just the **Versatile Thermostat integration** (Dev tools / Yaml / reloading the configuration / Versatile Thermostat).

+#### Auto-fan mode
+This mode introduced in 4.3 makes it possible to force the use of ventilation if the temperature difference is significant.
+In fact, by activating ventilation, distribution occurs more quickly, which saves time in reaching the target temperature.
+You can choose which ventilation you want to activate between the following settings: Low, Medium, High, Turbo.

+Obviously your underlying equipment must be equipped with ventilation and be controllable for this to work.
+If your equipment does not include Turbo mode, Forte` mode will be used as a replacement.
+Once the temperature difference becomes low again, the ventilation will go into a "normal" mode which depends on your equipment, namely (in order): `Silence (mute)`, `Auto (auto)`, `Low (low)`.
+The first value that is possible for your equipment will be chosen.

 ### For a thermostat of type ```thermostat_over_valve```:
 ![image](https://github.com/jmcollin78/versatile_thermostat/blob/main/images/config-linked-entity3.png?raw=true)